 📋 Ingredient Notes

-- Maple syrup – you can alternatively use agave syrup, but try to steer clear of syrups that are strongly flavoured as it will overpower them.
+Maple syrup – you can alternatively use agave syrup (or other maple syrup alternatives), but try to steer clear of syrups that are strongly flavoured as it will overpower them.

 Check out the recipe card at the bottom of this article for exact measurements.